lmccart/itp-convo-comp/README.md

 Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".

 ###Projects
 This class is divided into three "parts" or general areas of inquiry.
 We will have three 3-4 week projects over the course of the semester, one for each part.
 You are expected to push your abilities both technically and conceptually to make original, thoughtful work.

-There will be check-ins during the duration of each project to discuss and review progress.
+For each project, you will need to check-in either with me in office hours or during class to briefly discuss your idea.
+The class check-in will happen the week before the project is due.
+If you haven't met with me in office hours by then, you will be expected to present your idea to the class for feedback.

 ###Conversation log
 As this class is about conversation, we will regularly engage in and push ourselves in conversation.
 So we are not just working theoretically.
 Each person will keep a "conversation log".
 As a class, we will generate prompts for conversations.
 Each week, we will choose one prompt as a class and you will have a conversation that you reflect on and respond to in a post in the conversation log.